 The grill basket is an incredibly useful tool that allows you to prepare vegetables, fish and side dishes right there at your grill, without fear of small or delicate items falling through grates onto the coals.

 Below we will show you the advantages to a grill baskets use, the things you can cook in them, and how they can lead to a more organized and less stressful party when grilling veggies, fish or burgers.

 I’m sure you’ve been to many parties where you’ve noticed the host wasn’t around much?

 You see him scrambling back and forth between the kitchen and his grill.
 You’re wondering, does he have everything under control or is the food in a ball of flame?
 It’s understandable.

-It’s hard to grill the main course outside while simultaneously cooking veggies on the stove inside so you can serve everything at the same time.
+It’s hard to grill the main course outside while simultaneously cooking veggies on the stove inside, while being able to serve everything at the same time.

 However, with some preparation before the party, help from your significant others, and by using one of the best grill baskets for vegetables and fish that we discuss in this article, you’ll look like a catering genius.

-At a Glance: 6 Top Contenders for Best Grill Basket in 2018
+At a Glance: The Best Grill Baskets Discussed in our Guide

 Note: Clicking the above links will take you to further information, current prices and customer reviews on Amazon.